isabella232/UETorch/CONTRIBUTING.md

 * 80 character line length

 ## License
-By contributing to UnrealTorch, you agree that your contributions will be licensed under its BSD license.
+By contributing to UETorch, you agree that your contributions will be licensed under its BSD license.